cjml0808/cjml0808.github.io/_pages/about.md

 News
 ======
-One of my papers was accepted as a poster of NeurIPS 2024.
+My paper "How Does Black-Box Impact the Learning Guarantee of Stochastic Compositional Optimization?" was accepted as a poster of NeurIPS 2024.

 Publications
 ======